usemoss/moss-image-search-demo/readme.md

 ## 1. Go to Moss Portal and Get API Keys

-- Visit [portal.usemoss.dev](https://portal.usemoss.dev/auth/login) to create an account, confirm your email, and sign in.
+- Visit [usemoss.dev](https://usemoss.dev/) to sign up, create an account, confirm your email, and sign in.
 - From the dashboard, open **View secrets** and save the values as `MOSS_PROJECT_ID` and `MOSS_PROJECT_KEY` in your `.env` for the samples either in the setup-js or the setup-py folders.

 > ![Moss Portal walkthrough](https://github.com/user-attachments/assets/c3db9d2d-0df5-4cec-99fd-7d49d0a30844)